one-among-us/data/people/yumao/page.en.md

 After that, the outside world started to lash out her parents.
 The investigative journalist of *Beijing News* also interviewed the staff of Haohaizi to ask the whereabouts of Neko.

-However, the parents made a shock decision.
+However, her parents made a shocking decision.
 They said that they had already brought her out of the school, then cancelled the census register of Neko.
 In the interview of *Beijing News* , they spoke in a tearful voice and claimed that Neko had taken her own life in the early hours of 24th March.